JorelAli/CommandAPI/docssrc/src/troubleshooting.md

 This section basically summarizes the list of things that _could_ go wrong with the CommandAPI and how to mitigate these circumstances.

+## My suggestions don't work or update

+The suggestions need to be deferred so they are evaluated when the user requests it rather than during server start up.
+See [Argument suggestion deferral](./argumentsuggestions.md#argument-suggestion-deferral) which describes this in more detail.

 ## I encounter a `NullPointerException` when using Bukkit's scoreboard

 Shove the scoreboard access inside a lambda, so it is evaluated when commands are executed rather than when the server loads.
 For example, use: